slowernews/wisdom-tldr/README.md

 ===
 ###On peers

 You will waste your life trying to make those around into who you want them to be.
-Instead change who you are around.<br>
+Instead change/filter who you are around.<br>
 You are the average of the people you surround yourself.

 > *'Infection: avoid the unhappy and unlucky.' -- Robert Greene (10th law of power)*

+Keep your friends for friendship but work with the skilled and competent.

 > *'If you're the smartest in the room, you're in the wrong room.'*

-Keep your friends for friendship but work with the skilled and competent.

 <!--
 you're never a prophet in your homeland.